This post may contain affiliate links. Please read my terms & conditions for more info.

 There are lots of online photo editing sites where you can create your own Christmas cards.
-Personally, I use Picmonkey for all of my photo editing needs.
+Personally, I use *Canva for all of my photo editing needs.
 Alternatively, you could use a company like Paperless post.

 Once you have created your card you then simply send it via email or on social media rather than by post.
-Check out my post How To Create your Own Christmas eCards.

 Keep Cards to Make Gift Tags Next Year

 I have been doing this for several years now and find it works really well.
 Yes, it does mean that after Christmas I end up with a bag full of used cards that I have to keep for a year but that doesn’t bother me.

 I don’t want to stop others sending us cards as I know it’s something that people like to do.
 At least if I reuse them I feel I’m doing something positive to reduce waste.